 ASH: More food manga is always a good thing.

-MELINDA: I’m so glad to see this in print!
+MJ: I’m so glad to see this in print!

 SEAN: Fantagraphics shipped the 6th volume of Wandering Son when I wasn’t looking, so most of you may have it already.
 We’ve talked before about why this should be a must-buy title for all of you.

 MICHELLE: I am so dreadfully behind on Wandering Son.
 Catching up will be one of my resolutions, methinks.